DioxusLabs/dioxus/notes/SAFETY.md

 - 1) vnodes, bump arenas, and scope
 - 2) context_api and use_context

-For 1), we can fairly confidently guarantee safety by being careful about lifetime casts.
+For 1), we can fairly confidently guarantee safety by being careful about lifetime casts and by using tools like refcell as flags.

 For 2), use_context authors (mostly state management) can implement either the Unsafe API or the Safe API.
 The Safe API is less performant, but will likely do everything you need.
-The Unsafe API is more performant,
+The Unsafe API is more performant, but will bite you if you don't implement it properly.
+Always validate with MIRI!

 Because of 2), we provide two state management solutions (D-Reducer and D-Dataflow) that use the Unsafe API, but will still be 100% safe.